-We booked at Royal Pacific this time, a Polynesian themed hotel.
+We booked at Royal Pacific this time, a Polynesian themed hotel with a casino inside.
 We are already quite fond of them for treating Pharaoh like gold on a previous visit.
 We checked in without issues as normal, got to our room and dressed for the gym.
 While at the gym, Cody received an email from the hotel about being offered an upgrade.
 We liked our room just fine but responded back that we’d be interested anyway.
 Don’t worry if you are looking to play casino games, however, you can always do that on UFABET.

 The bellman and VIP/Guest Service Manager Raymond Coleman met us back at our current room, loaded up our things and then moved us into the main tower building into an amazingly beautiful suite the size of a typical apartment!
 It had a full kitchen, dining room, library/office space, enormous master suite and an additional guest bathroom.
 All of this from recognizing us as hard-working entertainers.
 Let me tell you how refreshing it is to be accommodated in this fashion with nothing further expected.
 Raymond was a complete class act for our entire stay leaving us deserts at night and checking in on us during the day.
 I don’t think I can ever stay anywhere else now except for a Loews property because every single time we have been treated like a million bucks, whether people knew us or not.
 Speaking about treatments, an interesting treatment exists for spider veins at the Vein Center Long Island.
 That’s just the Loews way.
 Customer service is everything to me and they have a customer in me for life.

 Now…on to the parks!
 We met friends there on Thursday and decided to utilize our fast passes for some fun.
 The pass is not available for Harry Potter attractions, so we waited about 45 minutes before being able to ride Forbidden Journey.
 This is not uncommon, but it was unbearably hot and I’m not sure how people weren’t passing out from the heat in line.